GoogleCloudPlatform/python-docs-samples/cloud-sql/mysql/sqlalchemy/README.md

 following the instructions
 [here](https://cloud.google.com/sql/docs/mysql/sql-proxy#install).
 Once the
-proxy has been downloaded, use the following commands to create the `cloudsql` directory and give the user running the proxy the appropriate permissions.
+proxy has been downloaded, use the following commands to create the `cloudsql` directory and give the user running the proxy the appropriate permissions:
 ```bash
 sudo mkdir /cloudsql
 sudo chown -R $USER /cloudsql
 ```

-Once the `/cloudsql` is ready, use the following command to start the proxy in the
+Once the `/cloudsql` directory is ready, use the following command to start the proxy in the
 background:
 ```bash
 ./cloud_sql_proxy -dir=/cloudsql --instances=$CLOUD_SQL_CONNECTION_NAME --credential_file=$GOOGLE_APPLICATION_CREDENTIALS